rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 ## A few important words about RsyncOSX

 Before commencing use of RsyncOSX [there are a few important words to read](/post/important/).

-## Next version of RsyncOSX

-[The work on a SwiftUI based version of RsyncOSX](https://rsyncui.netlify.app/) has commenced.
-The new app is called RsyncUI and will be released as a **new application** and not as an upgrade.

 ## How to setup remote servers